-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards

-DECISION

-Dispute Codes OPR MNR

-Introduction

-This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act).
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards A matter regarding TRG Realty and [tenant name suppressed to protect privacy] DECISION Dispute Codes OPR MNR Introduction This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act).
 The landlord applied for an order of possession and a monetary order for unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding, which declares that on June 12, 2013 the landlord served the tenant with notice of the direct request proceeding by registered mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding, which declares that on June 27, 2013 the landlord served the tenant with notice of the direct request proceeding by registered mail.
 Section 90 of the Act states that a document is deemed to have been served five days after mailing.
 Based on the landlord's written submissions, I find that the tenant has been served with the Direct Request Proceeding documents.

-Issue(s) to be Decided

-Is the landlord entitled to an order of possession?
+Issue(s) to be Decided Is the landlord entitled to an order of possession?
 Is the landlord entitled to a monetary order for unpaid rent?

-Background and Evidence

-The Landlord submitted the following evidentiary material:

-- a copy of a residential tenancy agreement, signed by the tenant and the landlord on August 19, 2012, indicating a monthly rent of \$1300 due on the first of each month; - a copy of a 10 Day Notice to End Tenancy for Unpaid Rent or Utilities, issued on June 2, 2013, with an effective vacancy date of June 15, 2013, for failure to pay rent in the amount of \$1800 that was due on June 1, 2013;

-Page: 2

-- a copy of the Proof of Service of a 10 Day Notice to End Tenancy for Unpaid Rent or Utilities, showing that the tenant was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting the notice on the rental unit door in the presence of a witness on June 2, 2013; and - a copy of the Landlord's Application for Dispute Resolution, filed June 12, 2013, in which the landlord indicated that the tenant failed to pay \$500 in outstanding rent for May 2013 or \$1300 in outstanding rent for June 2013.
+Background and Evidence The Landlord submitted the following evidentiary material: - a copy of a residential tenancy agreement, signed by the tenant and the landlord on October 11, 2012, indicating a monthly rent of \$1100 due on the first of each month; - a copy of a 10 Day Notice to End Tenancy for Unpaid Rent or Utilities, issued on June 10, 2013, with an effective vacancy date of June 20, 2013, for failure to pay rent in the amount of \$2200 that was due on June 1, 2013; Page: 2 - a copy of the Proof of Service of a 10 Day Notice to End Tenancy for Unpaid Rent or Utilities, showing that the tenant was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting the notice to the rental unit door in the presence of a witness on June 10, 2013; and - a copy of the Landlord's Application for Dispute Resolution, filed June 26, 2013, in which the landlord indicated that the tenant had still not paid the outstanding rent.
+Analysis I have reviewed all documentary evidence and I accept that the tenant has been served with the notice to end tenancy as declared by the landlord.
+The notice is deemed to have been received by the tenant on June 13, 2013.

-Analysis

-I have reviewed all documentary evidence and I accept that the tenant has been served with the notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenant on June 5, 2013.

 I accept the evidence before me that the tenant has failed to pay the rent owed within the five days granted under section 46(4) of the Act.
 I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the notice.

-I therefore find that the landlord is entitled to an order of possession and a monetary order for unpaid rent in the amount of \$1800.
+I therefore find that the landlord is entitled to an order of possession and a monetary order for unpaid rent in the amount of \$2200.
+Conclusion I grant the landlord an order of possession effective two days after service on the tenant.

-Conclusion

-I grant the landlord an order of possession effective two days after service on the tenant.
 The tenant must be served with the order of possession.
 Should the tenant fail to comply with the order, the order may be filed in the Supreme Court of British Columbia and enforced as an order of that Court.

-As for the monetary order, I grant the landlord an order under section 67 for the balance due of \$1800.
+As for the monetary order, I grant the landlord an order under section 67 for the balance due of \$2200.
 This order may be filed in the Small Claims Court and enforced as an order of that Court.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: June 18, 2013

-Residential Tenancy Branch
+Dated: July 11, 2013 Residential Tenancy Branch